dugersurenserver/firstapp/README.md

 #EMAIL_PORT = 587

 # To use Mailgun, uncomment this block.
-# You will need to run `pip install django-mailgun` for to get `MailgunBackend`.
+# You will need to run `pip install django-mailgun` to get `MailgunBackend`.
 #EMAIL_BACKEND = 'django_mailgun.MailgunBackend'
 #MAILGUN_ACCESS_KEY = '<your Mailgun access key>'
 #MAILGUN_SERVER_NAME = '<your Mailgun domain>'

-# You can also use Sendgrid, with `pip install sendgrid-django`.
+# You can also use SendGrid, with `pip install sendgrid-django`.
 #EMAIL_BACKEND = 'sgbackend.SendGridBackend'
 #SENDGRID_API_KEY = '<Your SendGrid API Key>'